 It is important to know that if the legislation in the field is not respected as prescribed, the employee can sue the employer and ask for compensations.
 The compensation can vary depending on the manner in which the employee was fired, his or her position within the company and other similar aspects.
 Our team of lawyers in Spain can assist local and foreing businessmen with in-depth advice on the regulations concerning the dismissal of Spanish employees.

 Types of dismissal in Spain

-Firstly, before a collective dismissal, the legal representative of a company must verify if there are good reasons for acting this way and that means if there are economic, organizational, technical or production reasons for doing so.
-The collective dismissal is a method to relaunch a business that has difficult economic problems and the activity cannot be continued, if there is no change in the number of the employees.
+The collective dismissal is a method to relaunch a business that has difficult economic problems and the activity cannot be sustained with the current number of employees.